backpagepod/backpagepod.github.io/_posts/2023-10-20-episode-150-playstation-lists-rob-p.markdown

 ---
 title: "Episode 150: The Art of PlayStation List Making (with Rob Pearson)"
 date:   2023-10-20 09:00:00 +0000
+excerpt: "Rob Pearson of PlayStation Access is our guest this week.
+Hear about Rob's unusual journey to YouTube fame via print media."
 excerpt_separator: "<!--more-->"
 categories:
 - Episode